tharsheblows/simmer/README.md

 If you find a bug or have an engineering question, feel free to open a new issue [here](https://github.com/bwdinc/simmer/issues).

 # Contribute code
 Simmer is actively developed here on Github as an opensource WordPress plugin and anyone is welcome to contribute code.
-We welcome any engineering discussions and proposals to change code.
-Submit a pull request to change the code of Simmer, and we'll review it usually within 1-2 days M-F, ET.
+We welcome any engineering discussions and proposals to change code in new issues.
+Submit a pull request to change the code of Simmer, and a maintainer will review it usually within 1-2 days M-F, ET.

 1. Open a new issue
 2. Submit a pull request/"PR" with bug fixes or new features